 Of great relevance to contemporary issues is the following incident from the life of Archbishop Theophan of Poltava of blessed memory.
 Such an incident gives guidance to lovers of truth in the midst of certain unstable situations.
-An evident example is the situation in Ukraine (which affects America too) and the establishment of a pseudo-church there which is promoted by the EP.
-Persistent is the enemy whoever seeks to subvert and destroy the Truth, most of all “from within.”
+An evident example is the current situation in Ukraine (which affects America too) and the establishment of a pseudo-church there which is promoted by the EP, and the whole spirit of ecumenism that is behind it.
+Persistent is the enemy who seeks ever to subvert and destroy the Truth, most of all “from within.”
 Ultimately, Truth is inviolable because it is founded in God Who transcends the confines of transient mortal existence.
 Yet, men, even those who are physically within the bounds of Orthodoxy, can betray and sell out the Truth.

 Memorable also was the moment when Archbishop Theophan met with a group of clergy of the ‘living church’ trend and some liberal professors at the Moscow All Russian Council in 1917-1918.
 Between adherents of the Church order of Holy Russia and the modernist clerics the dispute never died out during the whole time of work on the Council as to whether one should conduct church life by the old course or make concessions to the spirit of the times and modernize church life.

 The Revisionists, or “living church,” were a group of pseudo-orthodox around the time of the Russian Revolution.
 They were promoted by the Communist government for a time so to disseminate confusion and division within the Church and the minds of the people.
 As indicated above, they had a strong agenda of revisionism, which ultimately is the destruction of pure Orthodoxy in favor of a diluted “modern” version.